ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 Working with secrets as environment variables is similar to working with configmaps as environment variables.
 When you work with secrets, the data is encoded.

-Consider the following information when you update an app or job which has an environment variable that references configmaps or secrets.
+Consider the following information when you update an app or job that has an environment variable that references configmaps or secrets.
-* When you update an app or job which has an environment variable that fully references a configmap (or secret) to fully reference a different configmap (or secret), full references override other full references in the order in which they are set (the last referenced set overrides the first set).
+* When you update an app or job that has an environment variable that fully references a configmap (or secret) to fully reference a different configmap (or secret), full references override other full references in the order in which they are set (the last referenced set overrides the first set).
-* When you update an app or job which has an environment variable that references a key in one configmap (or secret) to reference the same key in a different configmap (or secret), then the last referenced key is used.
+* When you update an app or job that has an environment variable that references a key in one configmap (or secret) to reference the same key in a different configmap (or secret), then the last referenced key is used.
-* When you update an app or job which has an environment variable that fully references a configmap (or secret) to add a reference to a specific key, then the specific key reference overrides the full configmap (or secret) reference.
+* When you update an app or job that has an environment variable that fully references a configmap (or secret) to add a reference to a specific key, then the specific key reference overrides the full configmap (or secret) reference.
 {: note}

 For basic information about referencing configmaps or secrets with the CLI, see [Referencing configmaps with the CLI](/docs/codeengine?topic=codeengine-configmap-secret#configmap-ref-cli) and [Referencing secrets with the CLI](/docs/codeengine?topic=codeengine-configmap-secret#secret-ref-cli).